 shifted 30 degrees.
 This, in fact, is the true Precession of the Equinoxes!

-different cycles will be vital to our existence, one is the orbital period
+will be vital to our existence, one is the orbital period of Nibiru in

-of Nemesis in relation to our sun.
-The other is the orbital "Great year",
+relation to our sun.
+The other is the orbital "Great year", the completion

-the completion of all twelve orbits of Nemesis and our sun.
+of twelve orbits of Nibiru and our sun.

 The tilting point

-When Nemesis is at its farthest point from the sun, a certain effect
+When Nibiru is at its farthest point from the sun, a certain effect

 occurs.
 The dark star tilts; magnetic north becomes magnetic south (and vice